-- 1. Actively employed - 2.
-Under age seventy (70) on the date of enrollment through My Insurance Benefits.
-A paper application can be submitted if the member is unable to use the online system, and - 3.
-Insured for or enrolling in Basic coverage.
+- 1. Actively employed or on Disability Waiver of Premium, - 2.
+Under age seventy (70) (age sixty-five (65) if on Disability Waiver) on the date employer receives the application, and - 3.
+Insured for Basic coverage

 Chapter 3: Enrollment

 Enrollment When First Eligible